 - SALAD TOSS-UP -SO MANY WINNING COMBINATIONS; Creating a stunning salad is a simple equation: Take a roasted or fresh vegetable, add a bed of lettuce, a source of protein and vinaigrette or seasoned mayo, and there you go……!

-- Green Pea Crepes with Warm Green Vegetable Salad (page 180) see the recipe below.
-Warm green peas crepes covered with spread of green peas, served with delicious warm salad made from asparagus, arugula, edamame beans.
-I added little touch up to this recipe and I topped them with extra junks of feta cheese.
+- Green Pea Crêpes with Warm Green Vegetable Salad (page 180) see the recipe below.
+Warm green peas crêpes covered with spread of green peas, served with delicious warm salad made from asparagus, arugula, edamame beans.
+I added a little touch up to this recipe and I topped them with extra junks of feta cheese.

-- Butternut squash gnocchi with sage brown butter (page 192) this flavorful butternut squash gnocchi is a delight, covered in sage brown butter sauce and served with cheese shavings.
+- Butternut squash gnocchi with sage brown butter (page 192) this flavourful butternut squash gnocchi is a delight, covered in sage brown butter sauce and served with cheese shavings.

-- Ratatouille tian (page 194) one of the French classics and amazing harvest season dish.
+- Ratatouille tin (page 194) one of the French classics and amazing harvest season dish.

 (Recipe from cookbook Ricardo Vegetables First 120 Vibrant Vegetable-Forward Recipes Page 180)